 - Review the information on how to tell if your child is ready to be dry at night!
 Many children are not ready until well after they are 4 years old, and trying to 'train them' with a sticker chart will not work if they are not physically capable of staying dry - especially true with boys!

-- Make the chart interesting and attractive, (or download a free version here)
+- Make the chart interesting and attractive or download some free reward charts

 - An older child may prefer a diary